google/python-fire/doc/using-cli.md

 and the resulting new command corresponds to the value of the high_score property.

 ### Accessing members of a dict

 If your command corresponds to a dict, you can extend your command by adding the name of one of the dict's keys as an argument.

-For example,  `widget function-that-returns-dict key` will correspond to the value of the item with key "key" in the dict returned by function_that_returns_dict.
+For example, `widget function-that-returns-dict key` will correspond to the value of the item with key `key` in the dict returned by `function_that_returns_dict`.

 ### Accessing members of a list or tuple